senisioi/rollingupdateinstall/README.md

 ![Logo](installer.png)

 It is also recommended the application uses sessions for session infinity and that HAproxy is configured properly to use them.
 The Dockers installed here use Node.js default sessions.
 Source code for the sample app <a href="https://github.com/mikarinneoracle/dockernode-app">here</a>.

+Video for running the rolling update tool agains the sample app found <a href="https://www.youtube.com/watch?v=cags1HnRHZM">here</a>.